AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chatroom_attributes_rn.md

 #### Retrieve or change the chat room announcement

-All the chat room members can retrieve the chat room announcement.
+All chat room members can retrieve the chat room announcement.

 Only the chat room owner and admin can set and update the announcement.
-Once the announcement is updated, all the chat room members receive the `onAnnouncementChanged` callback.
+Once the announcement is updated, all the other chat room members receive the `onAnnouncementChanged` callback.

 ```typescript
 // Chat room members can call fetchChatRoomAnnouncement to retrieve the chat room announcement.